lune-org/docs/pages/api-reference/process.md

 ### SpawnResult

-Result type for child processes in `process.spawn`.
+Result type for child processes in `process.exec`.

 This is a dictionary containing the following values: